-Technician and research assistant positions in pharmaceutical and biotechnology industries, State and Federal laboratories and academic and private research laboratories.
+Technician and research assistant positions in pharmaceutical and biotechnology industries, State and Federal laboratories and academic and private research laboratories

-- Demonstrate knowledge and facility with standard laboratory methods and procedures, advanced techniques common to immunology and/or genetics laboratories, laboratory mathematics, tissue culture, proper handling and disposal of hazardous materials and good laboratory practices. - Demonstrate an ability to maintain a neat and readable scientific notebook, record data accurately, create and label appropriately tables and graphs, interpret results and troubleshoot errors. - Demonstrate an ability to work independently and as a member of a team, to read and interpret protocols accurately, and to use information provided in scientific papers when necessary.
+- Demonstrate knowledge and facility with standard laboratory methods and procedures, advanced techniques common to immunology and/or genetics laboratories, laboratory mathematics, tissue culture, proper handling and disposal of hazardous materials and good laboratory practices. - Demonstrate an ability to maintain a neat and readable scientific notebook. record data accurately, create and label appropriately tables and graphs, interpret results and troubleshoot errors. - Demonstrate an ability to work independently and as a member of a team, to read and interpret protocols accurately, and to use information provided in scientific papers when necessary.

-- Demonstrate an ability to write a scientific paper and present data in an oral presentation. - Demonstrate knowledge and facility with concepts in chemistry and biology as they relate to biotechnology and the ethical concerns associated with stem cells and recombinant DNA technologies.
+- Demonstrate an ability to write a scientific paper and present data in an oral presentation - Demonstrate knowledge and facility with concepts in chemistry and biology as they relate to biotechnology and the ethical concerns associated with stem cells and recombinant DNA technologies.

-Required Courses Units
+Required Cour rses Units

 BIOL 32 Scientific Literature and Writing 3

 BIOL 50B Protein Chemistry and Fermentation 3

 BIOL 50D Cell and Tissue Culture 2

 Select 12-15 u nits from the following:

 BIOL 1A General Biology 5

 BIOL 3 Microbiology 5

 BIOL 33 Immunology 4

 BIOL 34 Genetics 3

 BIOL 34L Genetics Laboratory 2

 BIOL 50C Stem Cell Biology and Advanced Molecular

 Techniques 3

 Total Units: 20-23

+Courses L Jnit

-Preliminary Co oursework
+Preliminary Coursework

-BIOL 3 Microbiology (Prerequisite for BIOL 50C, BIOL 50D, BIOL 33) 5
+BIOL 3 Microbiology (Prerequisite for BIOL 50C, BIOL 50D, BIOL 33) ,

-1st Semester / Fall
+1st Semester/ F all

-BIOL 32 Scientific Literature and Wri ting 3
+BIOL 32 Scientific Literature and Wr itin (

-BIOL 50D Cell and Tissue Culture 2
+BIOL 50D Cell and Tissue Culture :

-BIOL 34 Genetics 3
+BIOL 34 Genetics (

 BIOL 34L Genetics Laboratory 2

-CHEM 1A General Chemistry (Prerequisite for BIOL 1A) 5
+CHEM 1A General Chemistry (Prerequisite for BIOL 1A)

-Total 15
+Total 1

-2nd Semester/ Spring
+2nd Semester/ S Spring

-BIOL 50B Protein Chemistry and Fermentation 3
+BIOL 50B Protein Chemistry and Fermentation ;

-BIOL 50B Protein Chemistry and Fermentation 3 BIOL 50C Stem Cell Biology and Advanced Techniques 3 BIOL 33 Immunology 4 BIOL 1A General Biology 5 Total 15
+BIOL 50C Stem Cell Biology and Advanced Techniques ;

+BIOL 33 Immunology 4

+BIOL 1A General Biology

+Total 1